homepage

 Via della Spiga, 32

 Before being functional, the house is a symbolic and protective space where intimacy, tradition, and belief meet.
 La Casa Magica restores this dimension, presenting the home as a ritual place and a device for meaning and protection.
-The exhibition, curated by Valentina Ciuffi (Studio Vedèt) with a set up by space caviar, features design objects from diverse cultures that engage with ritual, belief, and archetypes of the house.
+The exhibition, curated by Valentina Ciuffi (Studio Vedèt), with spatial design by Space Caviar, features design objects from diverse cultures that engage with ritual, belief, and archetypes of the house.
 These objects tell stories and act as contemporary magical devices, re-enchanting inhabited spaces.
 Ultimately, the project reflects on the human need to “believe,” turning everyday objects into active talismans rooted in stories and legends.
-Among the featured designers are Christian Pellizzari, David Aliperti, Etienne Marc and many others.
+Among the featured designers are David Aliperti, Flora Lechner, Anita Morvillo and many others.

 'AQUAE MIRABILES'